Biden declares state of emergency in Vermont

+Residents stranded in ‘dangerous’ flooding in Vermont as dam threatens to burst - live

-Biden declares state of emergency in Vermont as ‘one-in-a-thousand year’ flooding sweeps northeast - live
+President Joe Biden declares emergency in Vermont

-One woman died in New York after she was swept away in floodwaters as she tried to escape her home with her dog

 Heavy rains cause flash flooding in New York

-The water is still rising in Vermont as other parts of the US Northeast begin a long and expensive recovery from devastating impacts of major storms which caused intense flooding across New York and New England.
+Officials warned that with “very few evacuation options remaining”, people in at-risk areas in the Montpelier area may wish to go to upper floors in their houses.

+Other Northeast regions are beginning to survey what is expected to be a long and expensive recovery from the extreme downpours which NY Governor Kathy Hochul declared it a “1-in-1,000-year weather event” caused by the climate crisis.

-One woman died in New York after she was swept away in floodwaters as she tried to escape her home with her dog, and dozens of people had to be rescued from submerged vehicles.
-Roads have been transformed into rivers and bridges and highways collapsed under the deluge and landslides.
-Public officials expect that the damage will run into tens of millions of dollars.
+One woman died in New York after she was swept away in floodwaters while trying to escape her home with her dog.

-New York State’s Hudson Valley received up to 10 inches of rain on Sunday, the equivalent of an entire summer.

-The storm was moving out on Tuesday, but more flooding was expected after already cutting off access to some communities in New England, including the main approach to the state capital in Vermont.

 Breaking: Vermont warns Montpelier dam could fail amid intense rain and tells stranded residents to get to upper floors